Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Optimization Variant of SNL

 Consider the composite function $k=g\circ h\circ f$.
 For any instance $x$, since $f(x)$ is an instance of $\Xi_2$, $h\circ f(x)$ is a solution to the instance $f(x)$.
 Thus, $k(x)$ is an approximate solution to the instance $x$ of $\Xi_1$.
 It then follows that $cost(opt(x))\leq c_1\cdot cost(opt(f(x)))$ and $err(k(x),opt(x))\leq c_2 \cdot err(h\circ f(x),opt(f(x)))$.
 Since the approximation ratio $r(|z|)$ for $\Xi_2$ equals $err(h(z),opt(z))+1$ for any instance $z$ to $\Xi_2$, it follows that $err(h\circ f(x),opt(f(x)))$ equals $r(|f(x)|)-1$.
 Thus, the value $err(k(x),opt(x))+1$ is upper-bounded by $c_2(r(|f(x)|)-1)+1$.
 Since $|f(x)|\leq |x|^t+t$ for a certain constant $t\in\nat^{+}$, $err(k(x),opt(x))+1$ is at most $c_2\cdot r(|x|^t+t)+1$.
 This implies that $\Xi_1$ is approximable within ratio $c_2r(|x|^t+t)+1$. \end{yproof}

 It is important to note that every minimization problem can be log-space AP-reducible to its associated maximization problem \cite{Yam13,Yam13b}.
-See also \cite{PY91} for a similar treatment.
+See also \cite{PY91} for a similar result in the polynomial-time setting.
 This fact helps us focus only on maximization problems in the following statement.

-\begin{proposition} $\leq^{\dl}_{AP}\!(\mathrm{MAXSNP}) = \leq^{\dl}_{AP}\!(\mathrm{MAXSNL}) = \leq^{\dl}_{AP}\!(\mathrm{MAXSNL}_{\omega})$. \end{proposition}
+\begin{proposition} $\leq^{\dl}_{AP}\!(\mathrm{MAXSNP}) = \; \leq^{\dl}_{AP}\!(\mathrm{MAXSNL}) = \; \leq^{\dl}_{AP}\!(\mathrm{MAXSNL}_{\omega})$. \end{proposition}